 Monitor Your Usage Before the Water Company Does

 Avoid an unpleasant surprise when the water bill comes by tracking your water usage on an ongoing basis with the Orbit Hose Water Flow Meter.
 Designed to fit any standard garden hose, this simple tool tracks each watering episode as well as total water consumption.
-Or track all the water usage in your home with the Flume Smart Water Flow Monitor, which can alert you to leaks and overuse.

 Don’t Let Site Conditions Steal Your Water